Respond to Overdoses

 For more information on how to respond to overdoses in the workplace, check out these helpful resources:

 • Tapestry Health provides Narcan training and access in Hampshire, Hampden, Franklin, and Berkshire counties.
-Learn more about Tapestry.

 • Learn to Cope, a nonprofit support network for people struggling with substance use, also provides Narcan and Narcan trainings in the Massachusetts area.
-Find out more about Learn to Cope.